COVID-19: Pandemic trends in 3 charts

 The goal for all countries is to make it to the blue section of the chart and stay there.
 Countries and territories in this section have reported no new cases for four weeks in a row.

-Currently, that is the case for eight out of 188 countries and territories.
+Currently, that is the case for nine out of 188 countries and territories.

 How has the COVID-19 trend evolved over the past weeks?

-The situation deteriorated slightly: 81 countries have reported more cases in the past two weeks compared with 14 days earlier.
+The situation improved slightly: 78 countries have reported more cases in the past two weeks compared with 14 days earlier.

 What is the current COVID-19 trend in my country?